cypress-io/reactjs.org/content/docs/end-to-end-testing.md

 **Note:** Reference the [useReducer branch in the Thinking In React with Cypress](https://github.com/cypress-io/thinking-in-react-with-cypress/tree/usereducer) repository for the examples in this section.

-Let's modifiy the application to use a reducer to manage our state.
+Let's modify the application to use a reducer to manage our state.

 Moving our state into this structure is straightforward: